qiaogaojian/contribute_memory-visualizer/README.md

 # Memory Visualizer

-A React-based knowledge graph visualization tool that helps you visualize and explore memory data.
+Interactive visualizer for Anthropic's Memory MCP knowledge graphs.
+Instantly explore, debug, and analyze entities, relations, and observations from memory.json files in the Model Context Protocol.

 ## Features

-- Interactive D3-based graph visualization
+- Interactive knowledge graph visualization using D3.js
-- Entity and relation filtering
+- Filter by entity and relation types
-- Search functionality
+- Search across entities and relationships
-- Detailed node information panel
+- View detailed observations in the info panel
-- Drag & drop JSON file upload
-- Clipboard paste support
+- Drop memory.json files or paste directly from clipboard
+- Navigate complex entity networks visually
+- Debug AI memory structures and connections

 ## Development